-The Upright® MRI scanner is the product we are presently promoting.
+The Upright® MRI scanner is our primary product.

 The Upright® MRI is a "whole-body" MRI, meaning that it can be used to scan virtually any part of the body.
 The Upright® MRI differs from conventional MRI scanners in that it is not limited to scanning patients in the recumbent posture.
 For example, patients can be scanned while sitting, standing, bending, or lying down.